 In medication-assisted treatment, medication is prescribed to reduce withdrawal symptoms, control craving, and block or change the effects of alcohol and other drugs.
-Medication alone is not enough to achieve lasting recovery from dependence on alcohol or other drugs.
-At the same time psychosocial support is provided to address the psychological health and social environment and help improve both the quality and duration of life and promote recovery from the effects of alcohol and other drug use.
+Medication alone is not enough to achieve lasting recovery from dependence on alcohol or drugs.
+At the same time psychosocial support is usually provided to address the psychological, social and environmental factors that contribute to drug and alcohol use.

 In the case of opioid and nicotine dependence, the medications prescribed may be ‘substitutes’.
 This means the medications are similar to the drug upon which the person is dependent, but they can be used with less risks and with less intoxicating effects.

 Nicotine replacement therapy is provided as patches, gums or inhalers that deliver nicotine without the harmful tars and carbon monoxide that comes with smoking tobacco.
 Similarly, methadone and buprenorphine can be provided to people who are dependent on heroin or other opioids with less risk of overdose and without the risks associated with injecting drug use.

 Other medications for relapse prevention may work by; 1) reducing cravings 2) altering the response the body has to alcohol or drugs to make their use less pleasurable, or 3) reducing symptoms of withdrawal to make abstinence more comfortable and achievable.